Captain Tom Moore: Namesakes

 Keighley Bus Company named one of its Optare Versa buses Captain Tom Moore on 20 April, and reprogrammed the electronic displays to show a "Thank You Captain Tom" message intermittently in between the vehicle's route and destination.
 A plaque inside the bus gives further information of Moore's life and fundraising.
 Other buses in the town, and across parent company Transdev Blazefield, displayed an intermittent "Thank You NHS" message.
 Alex Hornby, chief executive of Transdev Blazefield, described the vehicle as the "pride of the fleet" in dedication to Moore, thanking him for his fundraising efforts.
 On 25 April, bus company Stagecoach East, which runs services in Bedford where Moore lived, named one of its Alexander Dennis Enviro400 MMC double-decker buses Captain Tom Moore.

 On 29 April, Great Western Railway named a Class 800 train, 800 025, Captain Tom Moore.
 On 30 April, GB Railfreight named a Class 66, 66 731, Capt.
 Tom Moore – A True British Inspiration.
 Hornby Railways produced a OO gauge model locomotive, and donated £140,000 raised from its sales to NHS Charities.
 This locomotive was a record for Hornby, which sold 3,500 units in four days – on average one every two minutes and 26 seconds.

-In late April, West Midlands Police named a Dutch Herder police dog puppy Captain Tom Moore, the name being an "overwhelming favourite" in an online vote to name dogs after "NHS heroes".
+In late April, West Midlands Police named a Dutch Sherder police dog puppy Captain Tom Moore, the name being an "overwhelming favourite" in an online vote to name dogs after "NHS heroes".
 World Horse Welfare named a foal, recently born at its base in Thetford, Captain Tom, after a poll on social media.
 A Clydesdale horse born in the Lake District on Moore's birthday was also named Captain Tom.
 Northamptonshire Fire and Rescue Service named a powerboat Captain Tom.
 Bedford Hospital also named a new landscaped garden after him.